 • card or grey cardboard (the hole punch must be able to punch the card thickness)

-• Sheets / paper of your choice for your planner cover or a printed cover pages of the shop (1 x front and 3 x back)
+• Sheets / paper of your choice for your planner cover or a printed covers from the shop (1 x front and 3 x back)

 • Printed and punched inner inserts